 - As previously stated, visual impairments have a significant impact on one’s quality of life in their prime.
 If no proper measure is taken, there is a greater chance for a variety of mishaps to occur.
-Many consider a light hand-held magnifying glass a saving grace since it enlarges and shines light on words they otherwise would have trouble seeing.
+Many consider a light hand-held magnifier a saving grace since it enlarges and shines light on words they otherwise would have trouble seeing.

 - Audio impairment can be quite irritating, and replaying a scene or raising the volume can also be a bit of a nuisance for others nearby.
 A wireless headphone can offer help.
 This device helps the senior understand the television and dialogue.
 They also drown out background noise, eliminating distractions.
 It also lowers audio spikes that come for example with commercials.